Skip to main content

 N.C.
 Gen. Stat. § 1A-1, Rule 26(b)(1)

-NC Rules of Civil Procedure discovery scope: parties may obtain discovery regarding any matter that is relevant to any party's claim or defense.
-Social media content falls within this scope when relevant to claims at issue.
+NC Rules of Civil Procedure discovery scope: parties may obtain discovery regarding any matter relevant to any party's claim or defense.
+Social media and fitness tracker data fall within this scope when relevant to physical condition claims.

 Frequently Asked Questions